Hands on: New iPad 10.2 (2020) review

 New iPad 2020 design and display

-We should point out that we've been regularly using the iPad Pro 2020 of late, and there's a clear difference between the two in terms of design and 'premium quality' in the hand.
+We should point out that we've been regularly using the iPad Pro 2020 of late, and there's a clear difference between that top-of-the-line Apple tablet and the new iPad 10.2 in terms of design and 'premium quality' in the hand.

-That manifests through tapping the screen itself, where it feels more hollow than the Pro range, but that's expected and doesn't feel like it's cheap in construction - but you can feel the difference.
+That manifests through tapping the screen itself, where it feels more hollow than the Pro range.
+That's to be expected, and we're not saying it feels cheap in construction – just that you'll be able to tell the difference.

 If it sounds like we're saying it's 'more of the same' with this new iPad, that's because that's exactly what it is: last year's popular model with faster innards and quicker charging in the box to make sure the new iPad can handle the more power-hungry apps appearing on the App Store.

-There are some clear trade-offs in design, where the single speaker isn't much to write about when you're watching a movie - functional, rather than impressive.
+There are some clear trade-offs in design, where the single speaker isn't much to write about when you're watching a movie – functional, but not impressive.
 Apple knows this, which is why the new iPad Air comes with stereo speakers, and the high-end iPad Pro 2020 has booming, quad-chamber speakers all around.

 Similarly, the Lightning Connector on the bottom of tablet suddenly feels archaic – the new iPad Air and iPad Pro both using USB-C like a 'proper' computer to allow for more accessories to connect.
 The Air and Pro have the more laptop-like Magic Keyboard, with trackpad and clickable keys.